 A Natural Diuretic

-A study in 2016 by BDPS concluded that Palo Azul does act as a diuretic helping the urinary system to excrete water and sodium.
-These results support the traditional uses of the bark.
+A study published in 2016 by BDPS concluded that Palo Azul does act as a diuretic helping the urinary system to excrete water and sodium but not potassium.
+These results indicate bark-induced diuretic activity of Palo Azul and support the traditional uses of the bark.

 Above we talked about how diuretics are used to treat kidney disease.
 Palo Azul is a natural diuretic but there are even more benefits of preparing the tea.

 Increased insulin resistance

 It is thought that diabetic kidney disease is likely the result of defective insulin signaling in the kidneys.

 A 2016 study from Japan found that Palo Azul has numerous physiological effects that contribute to the prevention of metabolic syndrome.

 Metabolic Syndrome includes the combination of the following conditions։ high blood pressure, high blood sugar, excess body fat, and high cholesterol.
 The World Journal of Nephrology states that Metabolic syndrome is associated with chronic kidney disease markers.
 The markers include reduced glomerular filtration rate, proteinuria and/or microalbuminuria, and histopathological markers.
 Although the relationship between metabolic syndrome and chronic kidney disease is not clearly understood, they are clearly associated.